94kayla/reverse-interview/README.md

 - Are there any company-wide resources for learning available, like ebooks subscriptions, or online courses?
 - Is there a budget for getting certifications?
 - What's the maturity stage? (early finding direction / feature work / maintenance / ...)
-- Can I contribute to FOSS projects?
-Are there any approvals needed?
-- Are there any non-compete or non-disclosure agreements I'll be asked to sign?
 - Where do you see the company in the next 5/10 years?
-- What does clean code mean to the majority of developers here?
-- When is the last time you noticed someone growing here, and in what way were they growing?
 - What does it mean to be successful here, and how do you measure success?
 - Is there a Sports / Team building Activity?
 - Are there any Hackathons conducted internally?
-- Does the company support open-source projects?
 - What kind of social events does the team/company host and are these attended by everyone?
 - Why did the company decide to hire an outsider over promoting an internal employee?